-I-2-0-21.Objection to Appearing at Hearing by Video Teleconferencing
+I-2-0-21.Objection to Appearing at Hearing by Audio or Agency Video

 A. General

-If the claimant changes residence, and he or she did not object to appearing by VTC, see the instructions in HALLEX I-2-0-70 C.
+If the claimant changes residence, and they did not object to appearing by audio or agency video, see the instructions in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-0-70 C.

 B. Establishing Timeliness